-Calculate current monthly inflation 2023 for Germany
+Calculate current monthly inflation 2024 for Germany

 At the end of each month, the Federal Statistical Office publishes the preliminary

-monthly inflation rate for the current year 2023.
+monthly inflation rate for the year 2024.

-CPI2023 = (I / 100 + 1) * CPI2022.
+CPI2024 = (I / 100 + 1) * CPI2023.

 The annual value for the consumer price index CPI

-consumer price index of the previous year.
+2023 consumer price index is calculated from the average

 Estimation of the inflation rate for coming years

-2023, the inflation rate for the coming years is estimated.
+2024, the inflation rate for the coming years is estimated.

 For this purpose, the historical consumer price indices (CPI) of the past years are used according to the number of future years.
 For this past period,